 Obviously, thinking about a problem can be a very good way to come up with a solution.
 But sometimes it isn't.
 Sometimes you just get stuck, turning in loops.
 Did you ever notice that?
 That is because your brain gets in the "threat" mode, and starts focusing on everything that is wrong.
 You just don't see any more creative alternatives anymore.

 It is important to bear in mind that thinking is not separate from the body.
 Our body and mind act and react as a whole, which means that if we encounter a difficult situation, then there are thoughts, there are emotions, and there are bodily sensations.
 This all interacts and influences each other, so that we cannot simply "think" our way out of the problem.
 We have to see it as a whole system, and the body and its sensations are a very important part of it.

 What you can learn by practising meditation is to step out of that kind of unhelpful threat-based thinking and switch more to sensing.
 This means focusing your attention on the physical sensations: what you feel in your body, where you feel it exactly, how it feels in detail.
 With a sense of curiosity, not wanting to make anything different but just being open to what's here.

 What you can discover by doing that, is that your thoughts calm down and you see more clearly what needs to be done.
 What you are doing, is making a neurological shift from the stress mode to a more open and creative mode, the "safe" mode, rather than the "threat" mode.

 Other ways to make the switch to this safe mode can be to take a few deeper breaths, especially lengthening the exhalation, or bringing a smile to your face.
 Even if you have to force that a little bit, just give it a try.
 Making these subtle physical changes will signal back to your brain that things are safe(r).

-Don’t take my word for it; try it out!
-You can also do the “body scan” meditation and practise this a few times, just as an experiment.
+Don't take my word for it; try it out!
+You can also do a "body scan" meditation and practise this a few times, just as an experiment.